mallgroup/mpapi-client-php/docs/CATEGORIES.md

 ...
 ```

-The response contains array of found categories:
+The response contains an array of found categories:
 ```
  [
    [